eseva-online/hokayantra/README.md

 Clone the repo. to local folder, open Android Studio and import the project.

 ### LICENCE

-Read the LICENCE file included in project.
+User this project whatever way you like but you need to republish it online with same LICENSE, Read the [LICENCE](LICENSE) file included in project for more information.

 ### Contact